tarunc/backbone-bubble/README.md

 });

 // Uses PointsModel internally
-// Searches for the keys: color, label, size, x, and y.
-PointsModel has x and y built-in since that represents a point. var model = new PointsModel({
+// Looks for the keys: color, label, size, x, and y.
+// PointsModel has x and y built-in since that represents a point.
+// All others are optional and extra var model = new PointsModel({
   color: {
     title: 'color', // property name in json